Leave It (Without the Leave It)

 Lily and her dogs demonstrate the Leave It Without the Leave It exercise.

-To set up this exercise, place a snuffle mat or an old crumpled towel or blanket on the ground.
+To set up this exercise, place a snuffle mat or old crumpled up towel/blanket on the ground.
 Fill it with several small treats or kibble for your dog to work on while you get situated.
 In the video, I sit on an ottoman, but you can also use a low chair or kneel on the ground.
 Take a handful of small treats in each hand, close your fists around the food, and place your hands behind your back.
-Deliver the food by tossing a piece or two into the snuffle mat or crumpled blanket for your dog to sniff out.
+Deliver the food by tossing a piece or two into the snuffle mat or crumpled blanket for your dog to sniff out and eat.
 Alternate the hand you deliver the food from to keep your dog centered in front of you.

-Before moving on to the next criteria, make sure that your dog is consistently meeting the current criteria ten or more times in a row.
-Use your marker (such as a word like "yes" or "good," or a clicker) and then reinforce the following criteria by tossing food onto the mat:
+Before moving to the next criteria/step, make sure that your dog is consistently successful at the current step.
+Use your marker and then reinforce the following criteria by dropping food onto the mat:

-1. Your dog lifts their head.
-(Mark & reinforce 10 times before moving on!)
+Your dog lifts their head (mark & treat at least 10 times before moving on)

-2. Your dog lifts their head towards you.
+Your dog lifts their head towards you (mark & treat 10+ times before moving on)

-3. Your dog's eyes flick towards your face.
+Your dog's eyes flick towards your face (mark & treat 10+ times before moving on)

-4. Your dog offers full eye contact but without duration.
+Your dog offers full eye contact, but without calm duration (mark & treat 10+ times before moving on)

-6. Once your dog reliably offers full eye contact with three-second duration in a relaxed manner, begin bringing your closed hands full of food into the picture.
-Start with your hands at your sides, then gradually move them towards the front of your lap.
+Once your dog reliably offers full eye contact with for three-seconds calmly, begin bringing your fists full of food into view.
+Start with your hands at your sides, then slowly move them towards the front of your lap in tiny increments.

 To set up this exercise, I want you to grab an old towel or blanket and crumple it up into a makeshift snuffle mat, if you don’t already have one.
 We have one, so we’re using that, and we start by scattering several small treats in the blanket or snuffle mat so that your dog can be working on those while you’re getting yourself ready.
 You’re going to grab two handfuls of small treats in each of your hands and close them and put your hands behind your back to start.
 Eventually, we will fade your hands in front of your dog and then open them.